 Each department offers undergraduate degree majors and minors, most provide courses to the school's several interdisciplinary programs, and they collectively contribute to the school mission of fulfilling the larger institutional mission to provide students with an excellent undergraduate liberal arts education.

-The school of Arts and Humanities also offers graduate programs in the departments of Art, English, History, Music and Spanish.
+The school of Arts and Humanities also offers graduate programs in Art and Art Education, English, History, Music teaching, and Spanish education.

-All of our degree programs and courses instill strong skills in critical thinking, problem solving, creativity, and collaboration, because being liberally educated is the first step to being successful in life, no matter where the life leads.
+All of our degree programs and courses instill strong skills in critical thinking, problem solving, creativity, and collaboration, because being liberally educated is the first step to being successful in life, wherever one's life leads them.

 2014- 2015 Arts and Humanities “Works in Progress" Lecture Series